We all know that visuals like diagrams and flowcharts are the best way to simplify and communicate complex information like decision flows.

 A big part of leadership and management involves overseeing and monitoring processes, and course-correcting employees who are out of alignment.

-While a manager might present this kind of strategy in an all-hands meeting, handing over a process diagram or timeline like the one below (with more detail than can be covered in a brief meeting) can help keep employees on track long afterward.
+While a manager might present their strategy in an all-hands meeting, handing over a process diagram or timeline like the one below (with more detail than can be covered in a brief meeting) can help keep employees on track long afterward.

 Management flow charts